What Should Creationists Think About Fishapods?

 Image Credit: By Ellesmere_Island.svg: The original uploader was Kennonv at English Wikipedia.
 Ellesmere_TiktaalikSite_L7_2000-06-16.jpg: created by NASAderivative work: ErgoSum88 (talk) – Ellesmere_Island.svgEllesmere_TiktaalikSite_L7_2000-06-16.jpg, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=7341490

-“Tetrapod” is the technical term that is applied to all forms of life based on a four-limbed body plan.
+“Tetrapod” is a technical term applied to all forms of life based on a four-limbed body plan.
 Fishapods were not quite like tetrapods or fish.
-Much like fish they had gills and stout, fleshy pectoral fins, but like tetrapods they also had lungs, a mobile neck, and special joints in their front limbs that functioned as elbows.
-Their fossils are found in Devonian rock layers of the geologic record, and there are a number of different species, some more fish-like, while others more tetrapod-like.
+Much like fish they had gills and stout, fleshy pectoral fins.
+However, like tetrapods they also had lungs, a mobile neck, and special joints in their front limbs that functioned as elbows.
+Researchers find their fossils in Devonian rock layers of the geologic record.
+There are a number of different species, some more fish-like, and others more tetrapod-like.
 By far the most well-known of the fishapods is Tiktaalik, unearthed on an island northwest of Greenland called Ellesmere Island.
-Their unique combination of traits has led conventional scientists to suggest that they are evolutionarily related to both fish and tetrapods, serving as the transitional forms in between them.
-According to evolutionary theory, the origin of tetrapods from fish-like ancestors was one of the major events in the history of life.

 Image Credit: By Sceptic view – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=38016184

-As has already been mentioned, fishapods are found in Devonian rock layers, but more specifically the various species are found in a very specific order.
+As already mentioned, we find fishapods in Devonian rock layers, but more specifically we find the various species in a very specific order.
 The lowest fishapods to appear in the fossil record are typically more fish-like in appearance, like Panderichthys.
 Further up, we find species that are more like tetrapods (amphibians to be specific).
-These are called the ichthyostegalians, represented by species such as Ichthyostega itself.
-Finally, in between these two extremes we find species we find Tiktaalik, Elpistostege and other mosaics.
-While there are some outliers (like the Polish tetrapod tracks and the poorly-known Livoniana, which seems ‘less primitive’ than its contemporary, Panderichthys) the order from fish-like to more tetrapod-like species is quite consistent.
-Paleontologist Kurt Wise has labeled fossil sequences such as this “stratomorphic series,” which are a series of fossil genera found in sediment layers, one after the other, that occur in a series of forms.
-This can be likened to footprints in a trackway through time.
-Even if evolution is not responsible for the specific appearance of various fishapods in the fossil record, it is imperative that creationists develop a model that explains their order.
+Researchers call these ichthyostegalians, represented by species such as Ichthyostega itself.
+Finally, in between these two extremes, we find species like Tiktaalik, Elpistostege, and other mosaics.
+While there are some outliers (like the Polish tetrapod tracks and the poorly-known Livoniana) the order from fish-like to more tetrapod-like species is quite consistent.

 “BDC results for Sookias et al.’s (2014) matrix with a subset of 11 taxa, as calculated by BDISTMDS (relevance cutoff 0.75).
 Closed squares indicate significant, positive BDC; open circles indicate significant, negative BDC.
 Black symbols indicate bootstrap values >90% in a sample of 100 pseudoreplicates.
 Grey symbols represent bootstrap values <90%.”